jonas-s-s-s/Pagmo-NSGA2-Improve-Test/README.md

 # Other memory allocations

 - There are several vectors defined elsewhere, mainly inside NSGA2's `evolve()` function
-- An attempt was made to move as much these definitions outside NSGA2's loop, however no noticeable improvement was measured
+- An attempt was made to move as much of these definitions outside of NSGA2's loop, however no noticeable improvement was measured
 - See commit history for details

 # Remaining bottlenecks